 Performance-based Awards.
 Performance-based restricted stock units awarded in 2014 have a two-year performance period with NPOICC as the secondary performance metric, except as described below with respect to certain 2014 performance-based Ad Hoc awards for Messrs.
 Marquardt and Bayer.
 However, the Company must achieve a two-year average return on capital ("ROC" - the primary performance metric) performance threshold of 20% for the period from January 1, 2014 through December 31, 2015 before any performance-based restricted stock units awarded as part of our annual grant cycle can be earned.
 ROC is calculated by dividing NPOI by Controllable Capital, which represents the working capital that the management team has deployed at any given time.
-A two-year average 20% ROC performance threshold is a significant hurdle that ensures no performance-based restricted stock units can be earned if the Company does not generate enough ROC during the performance period to sustain and grow the business.
+A two-year average 20% ROC performance threshold is a significant hurdle that ensures no performance period to sustain and grow the business.
 This practice serves to mitigate risk in a challenging year and also protects the interests of our stockholders.
 Consistent with Section 162(m) of the Code, the Committee retains discretion to decrease, but not increase, the final number of 2014 performance-based restricted stock unit awards earned.